audreyadora/RenderEngine/README.md

 renderEngine.render({ attributeArrayF32List, numInstances });
 ```

+The RenderEngine class contains a contextLost flag that can be validated in the render loop to reinitialize the Render component when needed.

 ### Customization

 Replace default shaders by providing your own vertex and fragment shader sources during initialization: